 Management knows of no business which will be presented for consideration at the Meeting other than as stated in the Notice of Meeting.
 If, however, other matters are properly brought before the Meeting, it is the intention of the Proxyholders to vote the shares represented by the Proxies on such matters in accordance with the recommendation of the Board of Directors and authority to do so is included in the Proxy.

-Dated at Westlake Village, California, this thirtieth day of
+$$\operatorname{\textsc{Dated}}$ at Westlake Village, California, this twenty-eighth day of April, 2000,

-By Order of the Board of Directors, DIODES INCORPORATED
+By Order of the Board of Directors, DIODES INCORPORATED $\,$

-/s/ Carl Wertz Carl Wertz, Secretary 18
+/s/ Carl Wertz Carl Wertz, Secretary REVOCABLE PROXY REVOCABLE PROXY